Prep Time 5'PT5M

 Like a good cappuccino, a matcha latte is best drunk with a thick creamy foam resting on top.
 Matcha lends itself to foaming even when simply served with water, and the addition of milk makes the froth even more luxurious.

-You can achieve this simply by whisking with your bamboo chasen, or, if you don’t have one at home, try using an electric milk frother.
+You can achieve this simply by whisking with your bamboo chasen.
+If you don’t have one at home, try using an electric milk frother.
 You can also make our latte in a blender or smoothie maker, which will blend all the ingredients perfectly and provide a foamy top.

 You can even experiment with a little latte art.
 Matcha’s joyful, bright green hue makes a lovely change from the deep, chocolatey brown shade of coffee.
 Be playful: whip up a thick foam and create swirling shapes of white and green before drinking.

 After all, making our matcha latte can be as much of a moment of self-care as drinking it.
-So, savor this moment to yourself, experiment and enjoy.Drinks
+So, savour this moment to yourself, experiment and enjoy.Drinks